Josh-Sharples/Back-End-API/README.md

 <h2>Project Summary:</h2>

-This projet is a repesentative of a reddit-styled article platform.
+This project is a representation of a reddit-styled article platform.
 This project uses SQL queries to create databases that can be interacted with to store, amend, delete and insert data.
 The backend was built using; Node.js, Express.js, PostgreSQL and Test-Driven-Development using Jest & Supertest.

 You can access the hosted version on Render here: https://coding-news.onrender.com/api